welliam/data-structures/README.md

 (`fnv_hash`) and one at a time hashing (`oat_hash`).
 Of these, FNV and OAT are reasonable for actual use.
-Upon initialization our hash table requires an argument for capacity and another for the hash function to be used.
+Upon initialization our hash table requires an argument for capacity and another for the hash function to be used (this one is optional and defaults to `fnv_hash`).
 With resizing, our table would be O(1) on average (assuming a decent hashing function is used).
 As is, it is O(n), as collisions will inevitably occur as the number of inserts exceeds the initial capacity.

 We referenced [this